DrNebin/RC_Car/RC_Car_SS/Bill of Materials RC_Car_RP.md

 This is the bill of materials for RC_Car_RP (Rack and Pinion).
 This is for the car only and does not include the wireless joystick controller.

+I still haven't gotten around to adjusting this BOM for the SS version, but you can see most of them in the CAD file.
+You can always message me for specific questions until I get around to it.

 #Electronics

 - Seeeduino XIAO, Qty.
 1